Lesson 2 of5

 1. Opening Greetings (Philippians 1:1-2)

-In a section that, in partnership with the letter’s closing verses (4:21-23), forms a ring around the letter, Paul and Timothy greet “all the saints in Christ Jesus who are in Philippi.”
+In partnership with the letter’s closing verses (4:21-23), this introduction forms a ring around the letter.
+Paul and Timothy greet “all the saints in Christ Jesus who are in Philippi.”
+“Saints” do not represent a special elite corps of Christ’s followers but rather “all” believers “made holy” in Christ.

 2. Opening Prayers of Thanksgiving and Intercession (Philippians 1:3-11)

-The letter’s authors thank God for the Philippians and intercede on their behalf.
-These prayers express the intimate, personal relationship that the writers share with the believers in Philippi.
+Paul thanks God for the Philippians and intercedes on their behalf.
+These prayers express the intimate, personal relationship that Paul shares “in the gospel” with the believers in Philippi.

 3. Life Centered in Jesus Christ as Servant and Lord (Philippians 1:12-2:30)

-In a section structured in a concentric pattern, beginning and ending with mention of Paul’s imprisonment and proclamation, Paul acknowledges the reality of persecution for the sake of the gospel.
-At the center of this section, bracketed by discussion of the reality of life in Christ, is a hymn that proclaims Jesus Christ as servant and Lord of all (2:6-11).
+Structured in a concentric pattern, this section begins and ends with Paul’s reflections on his imprisonment for the sake of the gospel.
+At the center is a hymn that proclaims Jesus Christ as servant and Lord of all (2:6-11), bracketed by instructions regarding practical living “in a manner worthy of the gospel of Christ” (1:27).

 4. Life Centered in Jesus Christ as Lord and Savior (Philippians 3:1-4:9)